AthiraThulasi/JavaLearningJournal/02_Data_Types/README.md

 - What is a data type in Java?
 - Types of data types in Java?
 - Difference between primitive and non-primitive?
 - Default values of int, boolean, and char?
-- Why can’t primitives hold null?
 - Size in bytes of each primitive type?
 - Range of byte, short, int, long?
-- Can you use int in ArrayList?
-- What if null is assigned to a primitive?
-- What happens when you compare Integer with null?

 ---

 📬 _You can open an issue or fork the repo to suggest edits — I truly appreciate your input!_